~ Roman Monographs ~ Aqueducts · part IV · |

 As the city expanded again after its darkest age, the water supply that the old Aqua Virgo could offer was insufficient, and its availability mainly concentrated in a small part of the urban area.

-Restoration works had been carried out many times, but the medieval architects had an insufficient knowledge of hydraulics, and relied on limited technical means, so that the duct's course had been shortened, and the water was no longer drawn from the original springs, but from smaller ones closer to the city: besides its reduced quantity, also its quality and purity (whence its taste) were not as good as in ancient times.
+Restoration works had been carried out many times, but never enough to provide sufficient water to build a water network; furthermore, in time the duct's course had been shortened, and the water was no longer drawn from the original springs, but from smaller ones closer to the city: besides its reduced quantity, also its quality and purity (whence its taste) were not as good as they used to be in ancient times.

 Rome kept growing at a very fast rate, and the water was still not enough, especially for some important districts, such as the Capitolium hill and its surrounding areas, not reached by the Salone water.